 - Perpetuate guilt and a “sick sense of love.”

 - Keep people caught in dysfunctional behavior.

 - Are passed down to the next generation of children.

 Severe personality issues and defences always cause major destructive role playing.
 One form of the Perpetrator is the “nice guy” who turns mean while drinking.
 Another form is the angry person who rages when using drugs or alcohol.
 The alcoholic who withdraws regularly into stupor is a form of neglect.
-Addictions in some family members correspondingly bring up rescuing and victimhood in others big time.
-The deeper that one or more family members move into destructive addictions, the bigger the family drama will become.An article from Al Anon illustrates how family members can shift Drama Triangle positions in their despair and frustration.
+OCD traits in some family members correspondingly bring up rescuing and victimhood in others big time.
+The deeper that one or more family members move into destructive habits, the bigger the family drama will become.An article from Al Anon illustrates how family members can shift Drama Triangle positions in their despair and frustration.
 “It is appalling how well the alcoholic controls the family, especially the wife, husband or mother.
 The alcoholic drinks again and again.
 The family screams, cries, yells, begs, pleads, prays, threatens or practices the silent treatment.
 It also covers up, protects and shields the alcoholic from the consequences of drinking.
 It the alcoholic continues to act like a little god, it is because the family is inadequate in opposing this attitude and abets the preservation of the illusion of omnipotence.”